marcteys/pixebble/README.md

  * Open [Pixebble website](www.half4.com/pixebble/) on your favorite browser
  * Set a custom *Unique Identifier* and add it in the settings of the watchapp.
  * Upload your image on the website
- * Shake the watch or press the
+ * Shake the watch or press the middle button to get the image on the watch

 Features